CU-DBMI/redirects/README.md

 ### Set up domain

-By default, GitHub Pages will host your site at `your-org.github.io/redirects-website`, which gets pretty long when you add on `/some-link`.
+By default, GitHub Pages will host your redirects website at `your-org.github.io/redirects-website`, which gets pretty long when you add on `/some-link`.
 You can make this shorter in one of two ways.

 Note: If you do either of these, set `baseurl` to `""` in the `redirect.js` script.